 SFWS programming is not designed as a comprehensive certification program.
 Instead, the offerings are intended as stand-alone wine courses, including a California Wine Appellation Specialist certification, Intermediate Blind Tasting, and Wine Program Management.

 The school is one of the most well-capitalized in the country.
 Its facilities are top-notch, and they sport a full-time administrative staff and a board of advisors.
 This is exceedingly rare in wine education.
-Most of their revenue comes from offering trade tastings underwritten by governments and the wine trade.
+Most of their revenue comes from trade tastings underwritten by governments and the wine trade.